 - How to Write Your Own Money-Making Websites.This program teaches you how to start from scratch, decide on a profitable niche, and build a site very quickly.
 Author Nick Usborne makes an extra $4,000/month or so from just one of his sites.

 The name says it all.
-This is a membership site put together by four of the best bloggers in the business.
+This is a membership site put together by some of the best content marketers in the business.
 As a member, you’ll have access to all of the seminars and instructional materials.
 Best of all, you’ll be able to join the discussions in the member forums where you can interact directly with the founders, your peers, and with a bunch of bloggers who know a lot more than you do and who will happily share their advice and expertise.

 - ProBlogger: 31 Days to Build a Better Blog